Openhab-Nodes/website/content/en/_index.md

 <split>

 #### 2. Find Devices in the Inbox*
 Head to the Inbox and Approve or Hide **Things**.
-Things in openHAB X are representations of external devices ("Light bulb") or Services ("Weather service") and are provided via Addons.
+Things in OHX are representations of external devices ("Light bulb") or Services ("Weather service") and are provided via Addons.
 A physical device might provide multiple Things.